sanu151/Hands-of-God/README.md

   - Players can tap dots in **their own area** or the **opponent’s area**.
   - The player who taps a dot **first** scores 1 point.
   - Both dots disappear immediately after a successful tap, and new dots appear.
+  - If a player taps a dot in the opponent’s area but loses the race (i.e., the opponent taps it first), they lose 1 point.

 ---